What is the Difference between Bitcoin and Traditional Currencies?

 However, Bitcoin transactions require a digital signature that is generated by algorithms.

-In traditional currency, centralized authorities such as banks charge high transaction fees; however, the transaction cost of Bitcoin is significantly lower.
-Also, unlike traditional currency, Bitcoin allows global transactions with very little fees.
+In traditional currency, centralized authorities such as banks charge high transaction fees; however, Bitcoin’s transaction cost is significantly lower.
+Also, unlike traditional currency, Bitcoin allows global transactions with minimal fees.

 In traditional currencies, the whole transaction path is monitored by trusted third parties such as central banks and governments.
 However, Bitcoin transaction paths are monitored by ledger in the blockchain.
-Of note, this ledger is open for public access, while it is maintained by authorized users.
+Of note, this ledger is open for public access while authorized users maintain it.

 Bitcoin prices are based on demand and supply.
 The exchange rate of Bitcoin greatly fluctuates depending on its demand and supply trends.

 However, unlike fiat money, Bitcoin is not influenced by economic conditions like inflation.
-Bitcoin exists independently and outside the traditional currency system; therefore, the value of Bitcoin is not influenced by any economic or political situation.
+Bitcoin exists independently and outside the traditional currency system; therefore, Bitcoin’s value is not influenced by any economic or political situation.

 Above mentioned are the key differences between Bitcoin and traditional currencies.
 No doubt, both traditional and digital currency systems co-exist alongside each other.
 Besides, both currencies are looking to stay here.
-Nevertheless, due to the unceasing rise in Bitcoin, many banks and governments are rethinking certain areas such as transaction fees.
+Nevertheless, due to Bitcoin’s unceasing rise, many banks and governments are rethinking certain areas such as transaction fees.

 So, if you are thinking of buying Bitcoin, Koinal can be your convenient, easy to use, and secured platform to purchase this digital currency.